-Dr Chiam Sing Yang, co-lead of the Urban and Green Technology Horizontal Technology Programme Office (UGT HTPO) and deputy executive director of the Institute of Materials Research and Engineering (IMRE) at A*STAR, shares what keeps him curious
+Dr Chiam Sing Yang, co-lead of the Urban and Green Technology Horizontal Technology Coordinating Office (UGT HTCO) and deputy executive director of the Institute of Materials Research and Engineering (IMRE) at A*STAR, shares what keeps him curious

 Dr Chiam Sing Yang’s first memory of science is of space exploration.